willy3087/MCP-connect/README.md

    # Development mode with tunnel
    npm run dev:tunnel
    ```
-After the bridge is running, you can see the MCP Bridge URL in the console.
+After the bridge is running, you can see the MCP connect URL in the console.

 ## API Endpoints